retorquere/zotero-better-bibtex/site/content/installation/preferences/export.md

 default: `yes`

-Some importers or Zotero extensions (such as the ShortDOI manager for example) create tags on items that are more for item management than that they are descriptive of the item.
+Some importers or Zotero plugins (such as the ShortDOI manager for example) create tags on items that are more for item management than that they are descriptive of the item.
 When this is off, such tags will not be included in the export.